jghaines/lambda-auth0-authorizer/README.md

 a new feature for API Gateway -
 [Custom Authorizers](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html).

-This allows you to provide a Lambda function that will be invoked prior to an API Gateway execution to allow you to authenticate and authorize a request and then cache the result.
+This allows a Lambda function to be invoked prior to an API Gateway execution to perform authentication and authorization of the request and caching of the result.
-This code can then be isolate to a single function.
+This code can then be isolated to a single function rather than replicated across every backend Lambda function.

 ### What is Auth0?
 Auth0 is a 3rd party single-sign on service that provides single sign-on services, abstracting various login and identity services.
-They offer a number of SDKs as well as integrations with AWS.
+Auth0 offers a number of SDKs as well as integrations with AWS.

 ### What is lambda-auth0-authorizer?

-This package gives you the code for a Custom Authorizer that will, with a little configuration, perform Auth0 authentication on all API Gateway requests.
+This package gives you the code for a Custom Authorizer that will, with a little configuration, perform Auth0 authentication on API Gateway requests.

 ## Configuration